SOCR/DataSifter/README.md

 ## Technology

 The DataSifter protocol is based on an algorithm that involves (data-governor controlled) iterative data manipulation that stochastically identifies candidate entries from the cases (e.g., subjects, participants, units) and features (e.g., variables or data elements) and subsequently selects, nullifies, and imputes the information.
 This process heavily relies on statistical multivariate imputation to preserve the joint distributions of the complex structured data archive.
-At each step, the algorithm generates a complete dataset that in aggregate closely resembles the intrinsic characteristics of the original cohort, however, on an the individual level (e.g., rows), the data are substantially obfuscated.
+At each step, the algorithm generates a complete dataset that in aggregate closely resembles the intrinsic characteristics of the original cohort, however, on the individual level (e.g., rows), the data are substantially obfuscated.
 This procedure drastically reduces the risks for subject re-identification by stratification, as meta-data for all subjects is repeatedly and lossily encoded.
 A number of techniques including mathematical modeling, statistical inference, probabilistic (re)sampling, and imputation methods are embedded in the DataSifter information obfuscation protocol.

 ## Applications